Tamarack Fire: July

 As the fire burned overnight into July 17, three structures were destroyed.
 Ash was reported to be falling in the Carson Valley that day.
 The fire jumped the east fork of the Carson River, resulting in the evacuation of Alpine Village and Woodfords.
 This resulted in an evacuation center in Alpine Village being relocated to Gardnerville, Nevada.
 The Tamarack Fire grew to 21,000 acre by the evening of July 17 and threatened the Highway 89 corridor.
 Two more structures were destroyed and additional evacuations and voluntary evacuations were put in place.
 On the following day, July 18, the Pacific Crest Trail was closed in the area.
-That day, crews began building fine lines around Markleeville, portions of Highway 89, and other threatened, evacuated areas.
+That day, crews began building fire lines around Markleeville, portions of Highway 89, and other threatened, evacuated areas.
 Dramatic fire activity sent a pyrocumulonimbus into the sky, which created its own weather, resulting in lightning strikes.

 By the evening of Monday, July 19, the Tamarack Fire was reported to be 39045 acre in size.
 Two more structures were destroyed that day.
 Heavy smoke, thunderstorms, wind and lightning caused the fire to expand northeast towards the state line of California and Nevada.
 Concerns about the fire threatening Highway 395 arose and crews began working to prevent the fires expansion towards the highway.
 Additional mandatory evacuations were put in place for Mesa Vista, California and Blue Lakes Road.
 A temporary flight restriction was placed over the fire zone on July 20.
 By the morning of July 21, the fire had crossed over the state line into Douglas County, Nevada, three miles west of Highway 395.
 Portions of Highway 88 and Highway 395 was closed.
 The fire grew 10000 acre overnight, growing to over 50000 acre by July 22.
 The fire burned north and south along Highway 395, but did not jump the highway.
 That same day, the fire was four percent contained.
 Additionally, evacuation orders were lifted for Hung A Lei Ti.